Otto Niethmann

 U-3507 19 Oct 1944 19 Mar 1945 No war patrols

-From March to Aug 1942 Niethmann served as a Watch Officer on the U-373 (Kptlt.
+From March to Aug 1942 Niethmann served as a Watch Officer on U-373 (Kptlt.
 Paul-Karl Loeser) (Busch & Röll, 1999).
-He went out on one patrol with the U-boat from 18 May to 8 July 1942 where they sank one small ship of 396 tons.
+He went on one patrol from 18 May to 8 July, during which one small ship of 396 tons was sunk.

-Niethmann commanded the small "duck" school boat U-6 from 20 Oct 1942 to July 1943 when he began his U-boat Familiarization (Baubelehrung) for his next command, a new type VIIC boat.
-On 28 July 1943 he commissioned the U-476 at Kiel (Busch & Röll, 1999).
-The next months were spent training in the Baltic.
-U-476 arrived in Norway for combat patrols in April 1944 and left for its first and only war patrol on 20 May 1944 (Busch & Röll, 1997).
+Niethmann commanded the small 'duck' training boat U-6 from 20 Oct 1942 to July 1943, when he began U-boat construction familiarization (Baubelehrung) of his next command, a new type VIIC U-boat.
+He commissioned U-476 at Kiel on 28 July 1943 (Busch & Röll, 1999).
+After some months working up in the Baltic, U-476 arrived in Norway for active service in April 1944, and left for her first and only combat patrol on 20 May 1944 (Busch & Röll, 1997).

-The German outpost boat V 5901 rescued 51 men from the sinking U-990, including 18 from the U-476 (3 died on the U-990).
-Both commanders Niethmann and Nordheimer survived and were sent to Germany to command the new type XXI boats (Blair, 1998).
+The German picket boat V 5901 rescued 51 men from the sinking U-990, including 18 of the original 21 from U-476.
+33 from U-990's crew were rescued, but 20 perished.
+(Niestlé, 1998) Oblt.
+Niethmann and Kplt.
+Nordheimer survived, and both eventually returned to Germany to take command of new type XXI Elektro U-boat Elektro boats (Blair, 1998).

 Oblt.
-Otto Niethmann served with the 11th Flotilla from May to July 1944 and then travelled to Germany to began his U-boat familiarization (Baubelehrung) for the new XXI boats.
-He finished his training and commissioned the new U-3507 at the Schichau yard at Danzig on 19 Oct 1944 (Busch & Röll, 1999).
-He spent the winter training in the Baltic and finally scuttled the boat at Travemünde on 3 May 1945 (Niestlé, 1998).
-The last few days of the war he served with the 5th flotilla at Kiel.
+Niethmann served with 11th Flotilla from May to July 1944 before returning to Germany to commence type XXI U-boat familiarization (Baubelehrung).
+He finished his training and commissioned U-3507 at the Schichau yard in Danzig on 19 Oct 1944.
+(Busch & Röll, 1999) He spent the winter training in the Baltic, only to scuttle U-3507 at Travemünde on 3 May 1945 (Niestlé, 1998).
+For the last few days of the war he served in the 5th (Training) Flotilla at Kiel.

 Sources